vwkd/code-system/src/languages/rust/trait/Copy.md

 ## Introduction

-- ability to copy value implicitly
+- ability to deeply copy value implicitly
+- can think of implicit `clone()`, but always deeply
+- needs to implement `Clone`
+- can derive
+- can't reimplement, always simple bit-wise copy
 - all primitive types implement it
-- can think of implicit `clone()`
 - automatically implemented for primitive non-collection types
-- automatically implemented for primitive collection types that contain only `Clone` types
+- automatically implemented for primitive collection types that contain only `Copy` types
 - automatically imported because included in prelude